belindamo/quartz/content/Axiomatic systems for clarity/Questions that interest me.md

 	- What might world peace look like?
 - Knowledge graphs?
 - How might we measure various bodily states of: love, compassion, focus, anger, etc.
+- Where does EA get it wrong: empathy (metta and other physical states) & legibility